archivesspace/archivesspace/public-new/README.md

 need to remove `Gemfile.lock` prior to running bundler to install the gems.
 Maybe there's a way we can get these to peacefully coexist...

+# Using Pry

+One disadvantage of launching the devserver from Ant is that it messes with your console, disabling input echo.
+If you're trying to use interactive tools like Pry, that's a bit of an inconvenience.

+To get around this, running `build/run devserver` will also write out a shell script (to `build/devserver.sh`) that captures the command, working directory and environment variables needed to run a devserver.
+As long as you run `build/run devserver` once, you can run `build/devserver.sh` thereafter to have a more normal console experience.

 ## Configuration

 At the top-level of this project, there is a configuration file called